Notes on the Geography of Laos: Luang Prabang

-The upstream side of the city is confined by the Nam Khan, a stream that parallels the Mekong before joining it, thus creating a peninsula occupied by a third of Louang Prabang.
-This is the part of the city where efforts to retain a traditional or colonial flavor are most likely to succeed, because there's no room for expansion.
+The Nam Khan parallels the Mekong before joining it, thus creating a peninsula occupied by a third of Louang Prabang.
+This is the circumscribed part of the city where efforts to retain a traditional or colonial flavor are most likely to succeed.

 Xiengthong Road is little altered since the French left.

-The former French customs house, at the tip of the peninsula, is here under renovation.
+The former French customs house, at the tip of the peninsula and here under renovation.